 American Sushi Chef Training

-Today's sushi chef no longer needs to have a Japanese pedigree to land a job.
-American sushi chef training programs offer a rigorous introduction in the exquisite art of sliced fish.
+A sushi chef no longer needs to have a Japanese pedigree to land a job.
+American sushi chef education programs offer a rigorous introduction in the exquisite art of sliced fish.
 So if you fancy yourself a culinary samurai, pick up your sushi knife and get to work.
 If you're not sure you want to commit to a full-time, on-campus culinary degree, consider exploring various culinary courses offered through online schools.